justpy-org/justpy/docs/tutorial/handling_events.md

 In the program below I have added some print commands to the `my_click` function.
 Run it and see what is printed to the console.

+## event handling demo with printing to console
 ```python
 import justpy as jp